MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/What-s-New-in-Windows-PowerShell-50.md

 ### New features in Windows PowerShell ISE

--   You can now edit remote Windows PowerShell scripts and files in a local copy of Windows PowerShell ISE, by running Enter-PSSession to start a remote session on the computer thatâ€™s storing the files you want to edit, and then running **PSEdit <path and file name on the remote computer>**.
+-   You can now edit remote Windows PowerShell scripts and files in a local copy of Windows PowerShell ISE, by running Enter-PSSession to start a remote session on the computer that'™s storing the files you want to edit, and then running **PSEdit <path and file name on the remote computer>**.
 This feature eases editing Windows PowerShell files that are stored on the Server Core installation option of Windows Server, where Windows PowerShell ISE cannot run.

 -   The Start-Transcript cmdlet is now supported in Windows PowerShell ISE.